Kazimir Malevich, Black Square

 Note, if you will, how the black square takes us into the depths of private memories that lie deep and hidden from wider social understanding and acceptance.
 Interesting, I am sure you will agree.

-Let us listen to Malevich himself speaking about his Black Square on a White Field:
+Let us listen to Malevich himself speaking about his Black Square:

 “But a blissful sense of liberating non-objectivity drew me forth into the “desert”, where nothing is real except feeling… and so feeling became the substance of my life.”